reservoirpy/reservoirpy/CONTRIBUTING.rst

     3. For strings with multiple options, use brackets: input: {'log', 'squared', 'multinomial'}

-    4. 1D or 2D data can be a subset of {array-like, ndarray, sparse matrix}.
+    4. 1D or 2D data can be a subset of {array-like, ndarray, sparse array}.
 Note that array-like can also be a list, while ndarray is explicitly only a numpy.ndarray.

     5. When specifying the data type of a list, use of as a delimiter: list of int.
 When the parameter supports arrays giving details about the shape and/or data type and a list of such arrays, you can use one of array-like of shape (n_samples,) or list of such arrays.